Ita Mangan (Chair)

 Mary joined the Board in 2010.

-Tony is a member of Age & Opportunity’s Audit and Risk Committee and a member of our Active Programme Advisory Group.
+Tony is also a member of Age & Opportunity’s Audit and Risk Committee.

 Tony joined the Board in 2016.